 Carew’s Second Map of the Walled Town of Cork:

 It is worth nodding to George Carew second map of the Walled Town of Cork, which was created shortly after the creation of the first.
 This colourful Plan of Cork c.1600 is based in the Hardiman Collection in Trinity College Dublin places an emphasis on an ordered walled town on a swamp complete with houses, laneways, drawbridges.

 In this plan the emphasis is less on the height of the walls and more on the roads leading into the settlement.
 It shows a new dock area to the east to accommodate increased trade.
-But it is the showcasing of Elizabeth Fort (with the Holy Rood Church within), which is perhaps why this map might of been created.
+But it is the showcasing of Elizabeth Fort (with the Holy Rood Church within), which is perhaps why this map might have been created.

 VIEW George Carew’s second commissioned map of the walled town of Cork, which is held in the Hardiman Collection at Trinity College Dublin.| A description of the Cittie of Cork, with the places next adjacent thereto | ID: p2676w00t | Digital Collections (tcd.ie)

 Due to the stand-off in the Battle of Kinsale between English and Irish and Spanish, a reference in State Papers from late 1601, which details Carew paid 200 labourers to expand an extensive trench in the southern suburbs of the walled town, and that the project was paid by the walled town and the English administration in Ireland.
 A further reference in the State Papers from Carew to Lord Mountjoy on 6 August 1602 reveals Carew’s interest in creating the large earthwork, which was to become Elizabeth Fort;